Looking for a free date night near Greenville, SC?

 Get Cultured

 First Fridays in Greenville are all about art.
-You can tour area art galleries for free and many places serve complimentary adult beverages.
+You can tour area art galleries for free, and many places serve complimentary adult beverages.
 Win-win.
-And the Greenville County Museum of Art houses some amazing exhibits and admission is free.
+And the Greenville County Museum of Art houses some amazing exhibits/ Admission is free.

-There are no shortage of hiking trails in and near the Upstate – including several with waterfalls and swimming holes, perfect for summer.
-And lots of parks in the are free to enter so grab your partner, a picnic lunch, and water and have an adventure together.
+There is no shortage of hiking trails in and near the Upstate, including several with waterfalls and swimming holes.
+They’re perfect for summer.
+Lots of parks in the area are free to enter, so grab your partner, a picnic lunch, and water, and have an adventure together.

 The annual Chautauqua Festival features historical figures telling their stories in front of a live audience.
-It’s a popular and fun way to experience history – all for free.
-The festival is in June and has over 25 live shows.
+It’s a popular and fun way to experience history, all for free.
+The festival is in June and features over 25 live shows.

 Enjoy Some Shakespeare

-From May 26 – July 31, 2022, you can check out the free Upstate Shakespeare Festival in Falls Park, Thursdays-Sundays, at 7 pm.
+From May 21 – July 25, 2026, you can check out the free Upstate Shakespeare Festival in Falls Park.
+Shows begin at 7:00 pm and run Thursday through Sunday each week.
+Arrive early to get a spot!

 Do you have a free date night idea to add to our list?